 - What upcoming ‘green’ regulations and corporate mandates are coming and what will be needed to support them?

 - What's the impact of IoT (internet of things) technology on our FM program now and going forward?

 - What types of data not currently collected can drive improved decision making?

 Unfortunately, it’ll be up to facilities professionals themselves to stay abreast of these changes and get up to speed across an ever expanding array of topics.
 The number of FMs that are proud of their “I don’t need a computer or a software platform” approach to run the facilities department will quickly - if not already - become a relic of the past.

 Beyond the topics that will need to be addressed, there’ll be new educational approaches that will have to be mastered.
 Knowledge sharing among colleagues will become paramount.
 E-learning will become a big part of this process.
 There’ll need to be more options from online education.
-From bite-sized videos on new technologies to web-enabled coursework on emerging best practices from professional organizations, it’ll be on every FM to seek out this new content, share and engage with peers, and become part of a new generation of multi-disciplinary facilities experts.
+From bite-sized videos on new technologies to web-enabled coursework on emerging best practices from professional organizations, it’ll be on every FM to seek out this new content and technology, share and engage with peers, and become part of a new generation of multi-disciplinary facilities experts.